Protein biosynthesis: Addition of chemical groups

 Following translation, small chemical groups can be added onto amino acids within the mature protein structure.
 Examples of processes which add chemical groups to the target protein include methylation, acetylation and phosphorylation.

 Methylation is the reversible addition of a methyl group onto an amino acid catalyzed by methyltransferase enzymes.
 Methylation occurs on at least 9 of the 20 common amino acids, however, it mainly occurs on the amino acids lysine and arginine.
 One example of a protein which is commonly methylated is a histone.
 Histones are proteins found in the nucleus of the cell.
 DNA is tightly wrapped round histones and held in place by other proteins and interactions between negative charges in the DNA and positive charges on the histone.
 A highly specific pattern of amino acid methylation on the histone proteins is used to determine which regions of DNA are tightly wound and unable to be transcribed and which regions are loosely wound and able to be transcribed.

 Histone-based regulation of DNA transcription is also modified by acetylation.
 Acetylation is the reversible covalent addition of an acetyl group onto a lysine amino acid by the enzyme acetyltransferase.
 The acetyl group is removed from a donor molecule known as acetyl coenzyme A and transferred onto the target protein.
 Histones undergo acetylation on their lysine residues by enzymes known as histone acetyltransferase.
 The effect of acetylation is to weaken the charge interactions between the histone and DNA, thereby making more genes in the DNA accessible for transcription.

 The final, prevalent post-translational chemical group modification is phosphorylation.
 Phosphorylation is the reversible, covalent addition of a phosphate group to specific amino acids (serine, threonine and tyrosine) within the protein.
-The phosphate group is removed from the donor molecule ATP by a protein kinase and transferred onto the hydroxyl group of the target amino acid, this produces adenosine diphosphate as a biproduct.
+The phosphate group is removed from the donor molecule ATP by a protein kinase and transferred onto the hydroxyl group of the target amino acid, this produces adenosine diphosphate as a byproduct.
 This process can be reversed and the phosphate group removed by the enzyme protein phosphatase.
 Phosphorylation can create a binding site on the phosphorylated protein which enables it to interact with other proteins and generate large, multi-protein complexes.
 Alternatively, phosphorylation can change the level of protein activity by altering the ability of the protein to bind its substrate.